hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

 - **Maintain the UI responsive** whenever performing expensive background operations such as receiving or sending contributions.
 - **Design a Smalltalk-stylish dialog structure** that does not enforce singleton windows but comprises many small windows to facilitate multitasking and free arrangement of contents.
 - **Emphasize liveness of the entire UI,** i.e., try to avoid displaying outdated information.
-- **Avoid customer retention** by avoiding flooding the centralized data sources with proprietary (meta) information.
+- **Avoid customer retention** by avoiding flooding the public data sources with proprietary (meta) information.
   Don't force users to make a binary decision between Squeak Inbox Talk and traditional communication interfaces.

 ## Use Cases

 ### Bootstrapping

-The tool should present itself to newcomers in a very familiar and clear way.
+The tool should present itself to newcomers in a familiar and clear way.

-- **On the first of the tool, display a short introductory welcome message.**
+- **On the first start of the tool, display a short introductory welcome message.**
   It should teach the user about the general philosophy of the tool and provide some simple usage introduction.
   This information shall also be accessible at a later point (i.e., via a menu).